 Utah Code § 23-20-3 and Utah Admin.
+Rule R657-5-11 Archery equipment may be used during any cougar hunt.

-Rule R657-10-6 To hunt a cougar with archery tackle, your equipment must meet all of the following requirements:
+To hunt a cougar with archery equipment, your equipment must meet all of the following requirements:

 - Your bow must have a minimum pull of 30 pounds at the draw or the peak, whichever comes first. - Your arrowheads must have two or more sharp-cutting edges that cannot pass through a 7/8 inch ring.
-If you're using expanding arrowheads, the arrowheads must have two or more sharp-cutting edges that cannot pass through a 7/8 inch ring when expanded. - Your arrows must be at least 20 inches long, from the tip of the arrowhead to the tip of the nock.
+If you're using expanding arrowheads, the arrowheads must have two or more sharp-cutting edges that cannot pass through a 7/8 inch ring when expanded.

+Your arrows must be at least 20 inches long, from the tip of the arrowhead to the tip of the nock.

-Please remember that if you carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.
+Please remember that your bow may be equipped with a range-finding device.
+Also, if you carry arrows in or on a vehicle, the arrows must be in an arrow quiver or a closed case.